DevStatesSmp/NO_ONX/README.md

 Some example command you can use like:

-python readfile.py - Read file content
+python readfile.py - Read file content\n
 python detective.py - Monitor and detect suspecious activity on the system

 Example: